-The Online Graduate Certificate in Applied Bioinformatics is offered by the Center for Bioinformatics & Computational Biology (CBCB) at the University of Delaware (UD) as a graduate level program ideally suited for working professionals who wish to gain knowledge and practical experience in bioinformatics.
+The Online Graduate Certificate in Applied Bioinformatics (ABNF-CERT) is offered as a graduate level program ideally suited for working professionals who wish to gain knowledge and practical experience in bioinformatics.
 Building on the core curriculum of UD’s MS, PSM and PhD bioinformatics degree programs, the Online Graduate Certificate will allow students to gain core competency in bioinformatics for real-world applications from genomic medicine to agriculture.
 No previous programming or database experience is required but a familiarity with molecular biology concepts is recommended.

 - Earn credential from a highly reputable bioinformatics program to advance your career